Kanban-Zai/kanban-zai-version-1.0/core.md

 * Rational Outcome Models
 * Referral Chain.

-At the end of the day Kanban-Zai is an idea.
-A way for humans to collaborate.
-It should be viewed as a heuristic to help teams be better and not dogma.
+At the end of the day Kanban-Zai is an idea, if you are really into theories you can think of it as a symmetric, non-zero, cooperative, sequential game in game theory, but really it is just a way for humans to collaborate and uses multiple ideas to build heuristics to help teams be better.
+It is not dogma.

 ### The Trust Equation